-We only include a patient's follow-up after that patient has received chronic dialysis for at least 90 days.
+A patient's follow-up is included after that patient has received chronic dialysis for at least 90 days.
 Thus, hospitalizations, mortality and survival during the first 90 days of ESRD do not enter into the calculations.
 This minimum 90-day period also assures that most patients are eligible for Medicare, either as their primary or secondary insurer.
 It also excludes from analysis patients who die or recover during the first 90 days of ESRD.